 There are thousands upon thousands of recipes out there, some calling for honey, some with molasses, mixing up the spices and adding in various flavors, but this is how I make mine.
 It’s very straightforward, and every time I spread a dollop on top of a slice of toast, muffin, you name it, it is guaranteed to always make me glad this year’s summer is over and done with.

-15 oz Can of Pumpkin
+- 15 oz Can (About 1 3/4 Cups) Pumpkin Puree

-1/4 Cup Maple Syrup
+- 1/4 Cup Maple Syrup

-1 Teaspoon Ground Cinnamon
+- 1 Teaspoon Ground Cinnamon

-1/2 Teaspoon Ground All Spice
+- 1/2 Teaspoon Ground Allspice

-1/4 Teaspoon Ground Cloves
+- 1/4 Teaspoon Ground Cloves

-Dash Ground Nutmeg
+- 1/8 Teaspoon Ground Nutmeg

-In a small saucepan over medium-low heat, mix together the pumpkin mush and maple syrup until they’re both fully combined.
+- In a small saucepan over medium-low heat, mix together the pumpkin mush and maple syrup until they’re both fully combined.
 If you prefer your spread to be sweeter, don’t be shy and feel free to add in as much syrup as it takes to satisfy that sweet tooth.
 Have fun with it – It’s pretty hard to screw this recipe up.

-Continue to stir the pumpkin slowly for about 10 – 15 minutes, or until the mixture had thickened to a desirable consistency.
+- Continue to stir the pumpkin slowly for about 10 – 15 minutes, or until the mixture had thickened to a desirable consistency.
 The stirring is important though, so DON’T walk away!
 If you do, your pumpkin may scorch and get burnt onto the bottom of the pan, and that wouldn’t be so tasty.
 The black bits really don’t look to attractive, either.

-Anyway, once you’ve determined that it’s nice and thick, take your pan off the heat and you can go ahead and mix in all your spices.
+- Anyway, once you’ve determined that it’s nice and thick, take your pan off the heat and you can go ahead and mix in all your spices.
 I also add in just a pinch of salt, because I believe that it helps to round out all the flavors and make them a bit brighter, but you don’t need to by all means.

-Now, I don’t know anything about the proper way to can foods, so you’ll have to ask someone else.
+- Now, I don’t know anything about the proper way to can foods, so you’ll have to ask someone else.
 What I do is take a clean, empty jar and spoon in the hot pumpkin butter.
 I allow it to cool before topping it off with the lid, and then make sure it’s reached room temperature before moving it to the fridge.
 Refrigerated, it should last a solid month or two.
 That is, if it isn’t all eaten before then.